 How do I install NetTools?

-There is no installation required to run NetTools, it is a standalone executable that can be run from any location, it can also be run from a read-only drives.
-See Running NetTools for information
+There is no installation required to run NetTools, it is a standalone executable that can be run from any location, and it can also be run from a read-only drive.
+See Running NetTools for information.

 Are there any dependencies to run NetTools?